analytixncs/analytix-docs/docs/informer/informer-mappings.md

   $record.LineNetAmount = $record.repMv === 1 ? $record.netCost : 0;
 ```

-- **Rep Net Amt** - This field is the **Rep Split Net Amt * Salesrep Percentage**.
+- **Rep Net Amt** - This field IS the **Rep Split Net Amt * Salesrep Percentage**.
 Note that the aggregation of this at the campaign level is not always the Net amount of the order.
 This is because multiple reps may be getting commission or a percentage of the campaign.

 ### User Report Other Fields